ulivz/alphax/docs/advanced/conditional-manipulation.md

   The values of each filter supports any legal javascript expression.
 </p>

-## Condiitonal Renaming
+## Conditional Renaming

-Similar to `Condiitonal Filtering`, you can decide whether to rename a file at runtime based on the dynamic context:
+Similar to `Conditional Filtering`, you can decide whether to rename a file at runtime based on the dynamic context:

 ```js
 const context = {}